maxdreyer/crp-human-study/README.md

 2. vgg16_corrupted (trained on border artifact for 30 classes) and
 3. vgg16_uncorrupted (trained on border artifact for all classes).

+Model checkpoints can be found [here](https://datacloud.hhi.fraunhofer.de/s/iExrEprxtJ5g38A).

-in directory ./scripts/ there are several .sh files for running experiments.
+In directory ./scripts/ there are several .sh files for running experiments.
 - run_prepare_crp.sh to run analysis run for crp
 - run_all.sh to run all methods for the samples given

+Code is tested with Python 3.8.10.
+Required packages are listed in requirements.txt.

 Please note the HTML template files for amazon mechanical turk as well as instructory images in directory ./html_templates.
 Study results are in .csv format in ./results/csv/ where _T or _F indicates the answers for the corrupted and uncorrupted model, respectively.